muhammadnasr/trello-clone/PLAN.md

 ## Refactoring & Code Quality Improvements

+### ✅ Parallel Sync Subscriptions with `ownerId` Filtering (COMPLETED)

+**Goal**: Refactor sync function to use parallel subscriptions instead of chained dependencies, making it more scalable and efficient.

+**What Was Done**:
+- Added `ownerId` field to Column schema and TypeScript type
+- Updated `createColumn` service to accept `ownerId` parameter
+- Updated `CreateColumnDialog` to get `ownerId` from auth store
+- Refactored `syncStoresToDatabase` to use parallel subscriptions:
+  - Boards subscription: filters by `ownerId` directly
+  - Columns subscription: filters by `ownerId` directly (independent, no chaining)
+  - Both subscriptions run in parallel with no dependencies
+- Updated all tests to pass `ownerId` when creating columns

+**Benefits**:
+- ✅ Simpler sync logic: no dependency chain between boards and columns
+- ✅ Scalable: adding cards will follow the same pattern (filter by `ownerId`)
+- ✅ Better performance: parallel subscriptions instead of sequential
+- ✅ No race conditions: each subscription is independent
+- ✅ Easier to maintain: clear separation of concerns

+**Impact**: This refactoring makes the codebase ready for adding cards with minimal changes.
+Cards will follow the same pattern: add `ownerId` to schema and filter by `ownerId` in a parallel subscription.

 ### Consolidate Create/Rename Dialogs

 **Goal**: Reduce code duplication by creating a single reusable dialog component for creating and renaming entities (boards, columns, cards).